-The property has historically been utilized for residential use and is to remain a residence.
-It is reasonable to expect that the structure to be enlarged to accommodate its adaptive reuse.
-A 3,278 sq. ft. three-story addition is proposed to the side and rear of the 1,328 sq. ft. main structure property and encompasses the 296 sq. ft. pool house within its third story; thus, it is documented that sufficient area exists to accommodate enlargement and modernization of the structure.
+The property has historically been utilized for residential use and is proposed for residential use.
+It is reasonable to expect that the structure could be enlarged in order to accommodate its adaptive reuse.
+With the revised proposal, a 3,278 sq. ft. three-story addition is proposed to the side and rear of the 1,328 sq. ft. main structure property and encompasses the 296 sq. ft. pool house in its third story; thus, it is documented that sufficient area exists to accommodate enlargement and modernization of the structure.
 With that said, the existing structures contain a combined area of 1,643 sq. ft. and the proposal will contain 5,457 sq. ft. overall (including the garage), which results in an increase of 3,814 sq. ft. of building area (more than triple the size of the existing building area).
 The proposal could accommodate an addition to the property that does not encroach into the rear setback.
 The accessory structure could also remain at its current setback location, if the intent is to preserve the structure in its original form.
 Further, the proposal may not be in compliance with the visual compatibility standard relating to Additions and concerns exist with respect to such.

 Pursuant to Section 4.6.15(G), Yard Encroachment, Swimming pools may encroach into rear, interior, and side street setback areas, but no closer than 10 feet to any property line.
-The request is to encroach within the side interior (north) setback from the required 10 feet to 7 feet 6 inches.
+The revised request maintains the variance request to encroach within the side interior (north) setback from the required 10' to 7'6".